-Commissioner McLaren asked if she felt there was adequate PD time to support his new model.
+Commissioner McLaren asked if Director Phillips felt there was adequate PD time to support this new model.
 He asked what the Board could do to support additional Professional Development time.
 Director Phillips said we could always use more PD time.